amazon-ion/ion-docs/_books/ion-1-1/src/macros/system_macros.md

   appear in the main content, or else the footnotes here will appear out of order.
 /-->

-[^ann]: The annotations sequence comes first in the macro signature because it parallels how annotations are read from the data stream.
+[^ann]: The annotations sequence comes first in the macro signature because it parallels how annotations are read from the data stream.[^](#footnote-0)